 2. Brush settings; brings up the following menu:

 3. Choose the type of Mask you wish to use; choose from (left to right) Draw Mask, Magic Brush, Linear Gradient, Radial Gradient, Healing Mask, Cloning Mask, Eraser and Magic Eraser.

 4. "+" immediately creates a new empty adjustment layer; clicking the vertical pointing arrow (or right-clicking on the background layer) will bring up the following menu:

-Select "Move Background Adjustments to New Layer" if you wish to apply your background adjustments to a new layer – this moves your adjustments to a newly created layer and your background layer will reset.
+Select "Move Background Adjustments to New Layer" (Included in Capture One Pro (16.1) and onwards) if you wish to apply your background adjustments to a new layer – this moves your adjustments to a newly created layer and your background layer will reset.
 Only adjustments that are layer applicable will be moved.

 "–" Removes the highlighted layer.